 This causes the cat’s hindquarters to flop down, either being carried lower than normal, or even collapsing completely, so that they are being dragged behind the cat.
 The issue may start with the cat just limping, then progress to more serious signs with difficulty walking.

-- Paraplegia is the technical term that means complete paralysis of both hind legs
+- Paraplegia: complete paralysis of both hind legs